khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 ## Setup and installation
 **1. Install Python:**
-Ensure you have Python 3.8 or higher installed.
+Ensure you have Python 3.8 or higher installed.<br>
 **2. Install Dependencies:**
-Install the required Python packages.
+Install the required Python packages.<br>
 **3. Set Up ChromaDB:**
-Follow the instructions to set up ChromaDB.
+Follow the instructions to set up ChromaDB.<br>
 **4. Set Up DeepSeek-R1:**
-Ensure you have access to the DeepSeek-R1 model.
+Ensure you have access to the DeepSeek-R1 model.<br>
 **5. Set Up Streamlit:**
 Install Streamlit